People are hardwired to recognized patterns.

 This curated collection on Tumblr will quickly prove you that Android apps can be as attractive as those designed for iOS.
 The library lacks navigation and search function, but it’s a nice place to pop in once in awhile for quick inspiration.

 It’s no secret that the smallest design elements usually add the most delight to the product.
-This blog specifically highlights all the small, witty, funny and attractive elements different designers have blended into their creations.
+This blog specifically highlights all the tiny, witty, funny and attractive elements different designers have blended into their creations.

 An amazing curated collection of moving interfaces from all around the web.
 The library has just migrated to a newer, more attractive website which has excellent categorization and search function.
 The content is updated rather frequently as well.